 The XSD fixed property exists.
 The default value is the XSD fixed property's value.

 The element has XSD nillable is 'true' and dfdl:useNilForDefault is 'yes'.
-The corresponding Infoset item will have the [nilled] member true, and the [dataValue] member will have no value.
+The corresponding Infoset item has the [nilled] member true, and the [dataValue] member has no value.